MuhiaJKaranja/dsc-phase-2-project-v3-grp2-inject/Movie_README.md

 ### 5.2 Budget vs ROI
 - Regression **ROI ~ log10(budget)** with diagnostics; informs budget bands and slate mix.
+- Visuals: spread/deviation of individual movies ROI against the production budget(represented as a log value), distribution of ROI by Production budget tier

 ### 5.3 Runtime vs ROI
 - Regression **ROI ~ runtime_minutes** with diagnostics; checks for diminishing returns with very long runtimes.
-- Visuals: Runtime vs Return on Investment with rehression line.
+- Visuals: Runtime vs Return on Investment with regression line.
 - Interpretation:  The graph shows that runtime has no meaningful effect on profitability.

 > Teammates can extend with Rotten Tomatoes/TMDB (ratings, votes), cast/star power, franchise flags, marketing proxies.